Adam was featured in the April 5th, 2012 New York Times piece "Telling Tales With a Tear and a Smile" by Jason Zinoman.

 He's performed on shows such as The Moth's Main Stage, Upright Citizens Brigade Theatre's Asssscat 3000 (as the guest monologist), Hot Tub with Kurt and Kristen, Big Terrific, Pretty Good Friends, The Nights of Our Lives, The Rejection Show, Told, The Liar Show, Mortified, Stripped Stories, and The RISK Show.

 In 2011, with material developed from the AWFROMNHSHOW, Adam put together two single performance solo shows: Cool as Nice: 3Firsts at Union Hall in Brooklyn and Healthy Girls at the UCB Theatre.
-In September 2011, he started a monthly storytelling show Tales of the Cosmos at the new UCBeast.
+In September 2011, he started a monthly storytelling show Tales of the Cosmos at UCBeast.

 In March 2010, Adam was profiled in Time Out New York Magazine's Comedy Section.
 The magazine also named him to their 'Best of 2009 List' in the Most promising young talents category: "Cerebral stand-up Myq Kaplan and heartwarming storyteller Adam Wade sit head-and-shoulders above their peers."
 Later that year, Adam performed in the New York Comedy Festival as part of Time Out New York Magazine's "Stars of the Future" showcase.